Mikhus/canvas-gauges/pages/documentation/user-guide/index.md

     $ npm install canvas-gauges@radial

-This strategy useful only if you need to minimize your code base and plan to use ONLY a specific gauge type.
-If you need to use various gauge types in your project it is recommended to use whole gauge package.
+This strategy is useful only if you need to minimize your code base and plan to use ONLY a specific gauge type.
+If you need to use various gauge types in your project, it is recommended to use whole gauge package.

 Another way is to force installation directly from canvas-gauges git repository, specifying in your ```package.json``` file a proper dependency, like: